Implicit Differentiation Calculator

 .

 So the tangent slope is .
 The calculator should return a value very close to that number.
-If it does, that confirms the numerical approximation is behaving as expected.
-This kind of quick check is especially helpful when you are learning the method and want to compare a known symbolic answer with a computed estimate.
+When it does, you have a quick confirmation that the numerical approximation is matching the exact symbolic result.
+That is especially helpful while learning the method because you can compare a familiar example against the browser's estimate and build trust in what the tool is doing behind the scenes.

-Here is another example that is less convenient to solve explicitly.
-Consider the relation .
-You can enter x*x*x + y*y*y - 3*x*y and test points on the curve.
-Even if solving for directly is messy, the calculator can still estimate the local slope from the relation itself.
-That is one of the main strengths of implicit differentiation: it works even when explicit algebra becomes awkward.
+Here is another relation that is less convenient to solve explicitly: .
+You can enter x*x*x + y*y*y - 3*x*y and test points on that curve.
+Even if solving for directly is messy or branch-dependent, the calculator can still estimate the local slope from the relation itself.
+That is one of the main strengths of implicit differentiation: it focuses on nearby behavior instead of demanding a global formula first.

-The displayed value is the slope of the tangent line to the curve at the chosen point.
-A positive result means the curve rises as increases locally, while a negative result means it falls.
+The output of this implicit differentiation calculator is the slope of the tangent line to the curve at your chosen point.
+A positive result means the curve rises locally as increases, while a negative result means it falls.
 A large magnitude indicates a steep tangent.
 A result near zero indicates a nearly horizontal tangent.
 If the calculator reports that the derivative is undefined or vertical, the tangent may be vertical, or the relation may fail to define as a smooth local function of there.

-Because the output is numerical, it should be read as an approximation rather than an exact symbolic expression.
-For classroom work, that makes it ideal for checking intuition, verifying a hand calculation, or exploring how the slope changes as you move around a curve.
-For formal proofs or exact algebraic simplification, you would still want symbolic differentiation done by hand or with a computer algebra system.
+Because the value is numerical, it should be read as an approximation rather than an exact symbolic expression.
+That makes the tool ideal for checking intuition, verifying a manual computation, or exploring how the slope changes as you move around a curve.
+For a proof, a textbook derivation, or a simplified exact formula, you would still want symbolic differentiation by hand or with a computer algebra system.
+The calculator's job is to make the local geometry immediate, not to replace every step of formal calculus.

 | Step | Description |